How to Install Chkrootkit on Fedora Linux

 sudo systemctl enable crond.service --now

-Verify your cron job syntax by listing the root crontab:
+Verify your cron job is registered:

 sudo crontab -l